Review and road test of the BMW M3 Competition

 M TO THE POWER OF 3

-BMW's M3 carries an illustrious badge but that doesn't appear too big a burden for this 510hp powerhouse.
-Jonathan Crouch reports.
+BMW's M3 Competition carries an illustrious badge but that doesn't appear too big a burden for this 510hp powerhouse, offered in saloon and Touring forms.
+Jonathan Crouch drives it.

 Ten Second Review of the BMW M3 Competition

 The MK6 'G80'-series generation BMW M3 ups the ante in a number of regards.
 It's quicker, cleverer, better looking and offers more equipment.
 You even get the option of AWD for the first time.
-It's offered in saloon guise (though you can also ask your dealer about a Touring estate version) and it keeps to an enhanced version of the classic straight-six engine configuration.
+It's offered in both saloon guise and in a Touring estate version and it keeps to an enhanced version of the classic straight-six engine configuration.
 What's not to like?

 If you've an ounce of petrol flowing through your veins, you'll probably know quite a lot about BMW's M3.
 It's a name that evokes a rich history of competition, tyre smoke and unremitting motorsport development over thirty five years and six generations of the Munich maker's practical, power-packed performance car.
 Welcome to the MK6 model.